blues/accelerators-cellular-connected-electronic-kiosk/README.md

 ## Web Application

-This web application is not intended to serve as a production-ready, deployable application, rather it demonstrates how a simple, lightweight web app can be built and bundled up for download by the Notecard-enabled Raspberry Pi.
+This web application is not intended to serve as a production-ready, deployable application.
+Rather it demonstrates how a simple, lightweight web app can be built and bundled up for download by the Notecard-enabled Raspberry Pi.

-It will also show how Notehub environment variables can initiate fresh code downloads, or affect already downloaded web apps on the Raspberry Pi eliminating the need to download new code for minor modifications.
+It will also show how Notehub environment variables can initiate code downloads or even affect already downloaded web apps, reducing the need to download fresh code for minor changes.

 ![The cellular-connected electronic kiosk's demo web app](images/nf27-sample-web-app.png)